cysabi/nautilus-chambers/docs/profiles.md

 Instead, an ID representing the object is stored in the database.
 The IDs used are identical to the ones that can be found on [loadout.ink](https://github.com/selicia/selicia.github.io/tree/master/en_US/data)'s object data source.

-In practice, these IDs are used when inserting or updating a profile.
+When using the API, these IDs are to be sent when inserting or updating a profile.
-When reading a profile, the actual object data is returned.
+However, when reading a profile, the actual object data from loadout.ink is returned.

+#### Data sources
 In order to help with parsing, json documents with the data on each object have been compiled.
 Recognizing this may prove helpful to others as well, the documents have been seperated from nautilus.
 These documents are located on a [Github Gist](https://gist.github.com/LeptoFlare/00bd27c4e27158bdc302ffccc2a91931).